tobeyleonard/tobeyleonard.github.io/_pages/about.md

 About me
 ======

-<center>Hiya, I'm a doctoral student at the Nanjing University, China, currently majoring in Optics and Photonics in Dielectric Superlattice Lab. guided by Prof. Zhu Shining, and advised by Prof. Shuming Wang.
+<p align="right">Hiya, I'm a doctoral student at the Nanjing University, China, currently majoring in Optics and Photonics in Dielectric Superlattice Lab. guided by Prof. Zhu Shining, and advised by Prof. Shuming Wang.</p>

-My research interests mainly focus on the field of Nanophotonics, specifically the physical mechanism of metasurface, multifunctional meta-device design and topological photonics in non-Hermite system.
+<p align="right">My research interests mainly focus on the field of Nanophotonics, specifically the physical mechanism of metasurface, multifunctional meta-device design and topological photonics in non-Hermite system.
 In parallel, I also study on optical manipulation based on metasurface with Prof. Shaohui Yan (XIOPM) and Dr. Xiaohao Xu (Jinan Univ.
-Guangzhou), and expected to discover something new in classic and quantum physics.
+Guangzhou), and expected to discover something new in classic and quantum physics.</p>

-Also, I've previously participated in different research areas with Prof. Houjun Lü (Guangxi Univ.) on High Energy Astrophysics and with Prof. Ziqian Chen (Guangxi.
-Univ.) on optical gauge as well as precise alignment of interferometers with Prof. Xuemin Zhang (Wuhan Univ.).</center>
+<p align="right">Also, I've previously participated in different research areas with Prof. Houjun Lü (Guangxi Univ.) on High Energy Astrophysics and with Prof. Ziqian Chen (Guangxi.
+Univ.) on optical gauge as well as precise alignment of interferometers with Prof. Xuemin Zhang (Wuhan Univ.).</p>

 <!-- __Update: I will be joining Stanford University as a Ph.D. student in Fall 2021!__ -->